dmytro-lymarenko/pipedator/src/some/README.md

 - **Description**

-Creates a validator which works like `.some()` method from an array: it will fail when all values fail and it will succed when at least one value from the array succeds. **This validator requires a value to be an array**.
+Creates a validator which works like `.some()` method from an array: it will fail when all values fail and it will succeed when at least one value from the array succeeds. **This validator requires a value to be an array**.

 - **How to import**